GoogleCloudPlatform/document-intake-accelerator/README.md

 export API_DOMAIN=mydomain.com
 ```
 Note, If you do not have a custom domain, leave a dummy one `mydomain.com` (needs to be set to a legal name as a placeholder) and then later run an optional step below to configure using Ingress IP address instead.
-If you are using external static IP address without a domain, set it to the IP address:

 > If, you wish to deploy using shared VPC or external static IP address: